Get immersed in Peruvian history and culture through food. In this 4-hour experience, you will taste the most typical Peruvian savors in a vegan way!

 *Note: there might be non-vegan participants in your group.

-I am Canadian and I live in Quebec.
-I have a BA in International Studies and Languages.
-After having traveled the world, I decided to specialize in community and solidarity tourism.
-It is during an international cooperation trip that I did in 2013 that I fell in love with Peru.
+Emilie is Canadian and lives in Quebec.
+She has a BA in International Studies and Languages.
+After having traveled the world, she decided to specialize in community and solidarity tourism.
+It is during an international cooperation trip she did in 2013 that she fell in love with Peru.

-I have lived for several years in the capital where I developed a friendship with Jessy Caiado, another expat in Lima.
-Together we embark on that great adventure that is Exquisito Peru.
-Our mission is to make you discover how incredible Peruvian gastronomy is through authentic culinary experiences.
+She has lived for several years in Lima where she developed a friendship with Jessy Caiado, another ex-pat, and together they embarked on that great adventure that is Exquisito Peru.
+Their mission is to make you discover how incredible Peruvian gastronomy is through authentic culinary experiences.

-We met RESPONS in our beginnings in 2018 and we loved their commitment as well as the shared values, since developing a sustainable and responsible tourism is a pillar of our activities.
-To reinforce our social commitment, we have established the Impact Eat Foundation in Canada in 2020, to support small producers in Peru thanks to sustainable agrotourism activity.
+To reinforce their social commitment, we established the Impact Eat Foundation in Canada in 2020, to support small producers in Peru thanks to sustainable agrotourism activity.